 The risk of “fratricide” is potentially more troubling than collateral damage.
 In 2007, a semi-autonomous cannon deployed by the South African Army malfunctioned, resulting in nine “friendly” deaths.
 The Naval report indicates the need for extensive, realistic testing before the deployment of fully-autonomous robots.
 Combined with initial deployment in “target-rich” environments, the danger to friendlies should be minimal.
 Nonetheless, friendly-fire incidents are inevitable.

 The military is always careful to delineate “acceptable” risk.
+In the case of autonomous military robots, I believe the potential benefits outweigh the risks.
+War is a nasty business, and the military is a dangerous profession.
+Deploying autonomous robots won’t eliminate all risk, but it will significantly reduce it.
 But if one’s overriding goal is to reduce risk, then remote-controlled devices would suffice.
 A crucial aspect of the LOW and ROE is having “eyes on target.”
 The primary benefit of autonomous robots (over remote-controlled) is their ability to “see” the situation more clearly than humans operators could, seated thousands of miles away.

 In the future, robotic systems will play an integral role in our military.
 Congressional mandate has set the wheels in motion.
 By 2010, one-third of all operational deep-strike aircraft must be unmanned, and by 2015, one-third of all ground combat vehicles must be unmanned [National Defense Authorization Act, 2000].
 It’s our job as engineers, technologists, and observers to ensure the responsible development of autonomous robots.

 1. Wallach, Wendell; and Allen, Colin.
 Moral Machines: Teaching Robots Right from Wrong.
 Oxford: Oxford University Press, 2009